carlojian/odin-recipes/README.md

 # odin-recipes
-My first website using html only

-Create a website for recipes on my favourite dishes.
-Implement the use of links to relative webpages.
-Use images.
+Welcome to Odin Recipes, My first website using only HTML!
+This site is all about my favorite dishes.
+I used ChatGPT to create these mouthwatering recipes, but I built the HTML code myself.
+Enjoy exploring the recipes with images and links to more delicious dishes!